-- file (Union[str, os.PathLike[str], TextI0]) a path-like object or a file-like object to write to.
-If this is a file-like object, is has to open in text write mode, not binary write mode. - append (bool) if set to True messages are appended to the file and no header line is written, else the file is truncated and starts with a newly written header line class can.CSVReader(file)
+- file (TextIO) a path-like object or a file-like object to write to.
+If this is a file-like object, is has to open in text write mode, not binary write mode. - append (bool) if set to True messages are appended to the file and no header line is written, else the file is truncated and starts with a newly written header line - args (Any) - - kwargs (Any) - msg (Message) - the delivered message class can.CSVReader(file, \args, \\kwargs)